-- Everyone over age 16 who drives a boat with 25 horsepower must complete the Department of Safety's Boating Education Course and pass their exam.
+- Everyone more than 16 years old who wishes to operate a vessel 25 HP or more must complete the Department of Safety's Boating Education Course and pass their exam.

-- If you are less than 16 years old and want to drive, your passenger must be older than 18 and have completed the Department of Safety's Boating Education Course.
+- If you are less than 16 years old and want to drive, your passenger must be 18 years old or older and have completed the Department of Safety's Boating Education Course.

 - Register Car